mm6/InternetOfThingsCourse/Weeks/week8.md

 + This is the final exam week.

-+ The Final Exam is Scheduled for Saturday March 4.
-The Final Exam Time is TBA.
++ The Final Exam is Scheduled for Friday March 3.
+The Final Exam time is 9:30 AM in Room HBH 1004.

 + [The Final Exam is closed book, closed notes.
 It is Canvas based.
 See the Review for final exam.](../Review.md)